Jorijn/legacy-jekyll-blog/_posts/2011-09-22-cannot-use-this-as-lexical-variable.md

 title: "Cannot use $this as lexical variable"
 ---

 Since the beginning of version 5.3, PHP introduced Closures.
-People familiar with JavaScript might refer to them as @anonymous functions@.
+People familiar with JavaScript might refer to them as `anonymous functions`.
 These closures allow you to do something like this:

 <?prettify?>
 	<?php